VANatHeritage/ConSiteTools/README.md

 ## Getting started:
 This toolbox works best with ArcGIS Pro version 3+, though it may work with earlier versions.
 To use:
 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
-If applicable, remove the previous version of the ConSite Toolbox.
+If applicable, remove the previous version of the ConSite Toolbox from your project.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository
-3. If you had a previous version of the ConSite Toolbox in your ArcGIS Pro project, restart ArcGIS Pro, to make sure the changes take effect!
+3. If you had a previous version of the ConSite Toolbox in your ArcGIS Pro project, restart ArcGIS Pro to make sure toolbox update takes effect!

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-12-06):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-12-12):

 #### Version 2.5